-Procedures Small Purchase Thresholds
+Procedures for Micro-purchase and Small Purchase Thresholds

-Requestor / Procurement Officer

-- A. Determine supplies or services needed.

-- B. Solicit required number of quotes and select a vendor (for purchases falling under the micro-purchase and small purchase thresholds).

-- C. Create requisition order.

-Executive Director/Purchasing Agent

-- A. Perform compliance review and funds certification for the purchase. - B. If noncompliant with contract/grant/procurement requirements, return to requestor for more information or additional documentation. - C. If compliant, requisition is approved and purchase order is created. - D. Approved purchase orders are forwarded to the requestor.
+Requestor / Procurement Officer A. Determine supplies or services needed.
+B. Solicit required number of quotes and select a vendor (for purchases falling under the micro-purchase and small purchase thresholds).
+C. Create requisition order.
+Executive Director/Purchasing Agent Perform compliance review and funds certification for A. the purchase.
+B. If noncompliant with contract/grant/procurement requirements, return to requestor for more information or additional documentation.
+C. If compliant, requisition is approved and purchase order

+- is created.
+D. Approved purchase orders are forwarded to the - D. Approved purchase orders are forwarded to the requestor.